SujayMann/Attention_is_All_You_Need_PyTorch/README.md

 Softmax function is applied get the probabilities and the word with highest probability is selected.

-## Others
+## Data Preprocessing
-A custom class `TranslationDataset` is used to tokenize the dataset using `MarianTokenizer`.
+A custom class `TranslationDataset` is used to tokenize the dataset using `MarianTokenizer` from Hugging face `transformers` library.
+The tokenization includes padding, truncation, and converting text into numerical tokens.

+The `TranslationDataset` class handles the tokenization process, and it ensures that both the source and target sequences are appropriately preprocessed for the model.

+## Learning Rate Scheduler
 A custom class `CustomScheduler` is used for learning rate scheduling based on the implementation in the research paper.
 The difference being `warmup_steps=2000` instead of 4000.

-Utility functions for creating masks, training, evaluating, calculating BLEU-score and plotting loss curves are used.
+## Utility Functions

+Some utility functions used for:
+- **Creating masks**: For attention mechanisms.
+- **Training**: Functions to train the model over multiple epochs.
+- **Evaluation**: Functions to evaluate the model on the validation set.
+- **BLEU score calculation**: Using the `nltk.translate` library to calculate BLEU score on the translated outputs.
+- **Plotting loss curves**: Visualize the training and validation loss over epochs.

 # Dataset